ssugar/OldBlog/PowerBIUsage/PowerBIUsageReport.md

 #### Loop Script

-The code below will continue to look for available activity logs every 15 minutes and push them into to the streaming dataset.
+The code below will continue to look for available activity logs every 15 minutes and push the log entries into to the streaming dataset.

 ```` powershell
 while($true){